ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ## Workshop structure

-* Presentation - Covers Mesos, Zookeeper, frameworks & Marathon
+* Presentation - Cookbook style presentation which covers Mesos, Zookeeper, frameworks & Marathon
 * Exercises - Covers the same topics but now with focused exercises using minimesos
 * Wrap up - Summarize what we learned, allow for Q&A and discuss further learning